 If materials are ordered and a job is subsequently cancelled the client will be liable for any costs or time used to return the order, this may include wholesaler charges.

 If an item is ordered and a date is not arranged to have items fitted within 30 days then there will be a storage charge of 5% per week.
-After 20 weeks the item will become property of our company
+After 20 weeks the item will become property of the company

-There is a 14 day right to cancel for customers having works carried out in their residence - this does not apply to business transactions, such as commercial works, or work arranged in a property that is being let, or will be let.
+There is a 14 day right to cancel for customers having works carried out in their occupied residence - this does not apply to business transactions, such as commercial works, or work arranged in a property that is being let, or will be let.
 Some landlords may be subject to the 14 day cooling off laws and some may not- it is up to the client to find out such things